catehstn/technically-speaking/template.md

 *Technically Speaking is Open Source, which means you can find everything on [GitHub](https://github.com/catehstn/technically-speaking/) and you can also [submit issues](https://github.com/catehstn/technically-speaking/issues/new) with CfPs and content!*

-Our upcoming talks: Cate is co-mc at [Try!Swift NYC](http://www.tryswiftnyc.com/) in September.

 ## Call for Proposals

 ### Conf Title